Tracking viewer responses to media, Cinemmerse wants to set the stage for ‘responsive’ entertainment

 The Australian founder, chief executive and sole employee of Cinemmerse wants to change the way folks think about how they watch everything from advertisements to art films.

-She’s created Cinnemerse, a website and an app that tracks viewers’ “emotional” response to what they’re watching by monitoring their vital signs through the Apple Watch.
+She’s created Cinemmerse, a website and an app that tracks viewers’ “emotional” response to what they’re watching by monitoring their vital signs through the Apple Watch.

 Dent’s idea is that writers and directors can take this bio-feedback and tailor their creations to their audience’s responses.
 It’s also a way for distributors and marketers to get yet another window into the audiences they’re trying to reach.